mozilla/MozDef/docs/source/introduction.rst

 To facilitate event correlation, MozDef allows you to write plugins to populate your event data with consistent meta-data customized for your environment.
 Through simple python plug-ins this allows you to accomplish a variety of event-related tasks like:

+* further parse your events into more details
+* geoIP tag your events
+* correct fields not properly handled by log shippers
 * tag all events involving key staff
 * tag all events involving previous attackers or hits on a watchlist
-* correct fields not properly handled by log shippers
 * tap into your event stream for ancilary systems
-* geoIP tag your events
 * maintain 'last-seen' lists for assets, employees, attackers

 Event Correlation/Alerting